hriewe/emailEncryptor/README.md

 * [PySimpleGUI Documentation](https://pysimplegui.readthedocs.io/)

 ## Coming Soon
 * Version 2 is in the works.
 The caesar cipher has been modified significantly and is now much more secure.
-Users will also be given the option to choose from 3 ciphers, including a new Vigenère and (hopefully) an Emoji cipher.
+Users will also be given the option to choose from 3 ciphers, including a new Vigenère and steg (image) encryptor.

 * Image support!
 (Distorting images to the point where no one can tell what they were, and then reversing that inside the program)